 Insert the Touchdown tube into the barrel, passing it through the O-ring.
 Make sure the blind-cap gasket is in the blind cap, and install the blind cap onto the Touchdown tube.
 Be sure you screw the assembly together all the way; if the blind cap is not tightly sealed, air will leak from the joint, and the pen might not fill at all.

 Run the plunger in and out several times, turning it back and forth to spread silicone grease from the O-ring in a thin film all over the Touchdown tube.
-Test the seals by plugging the opening at the barrel‘s proximal end with a finger and cycling the plunger out and in fairly rapidly.
+Test the seals by plugging the opening at the barrel‘s front end with a finger and cycling the plunger out and in fairly rapidly.
 You should feel a little suction on the outward stroke, and there should be an audible puff of escaping air at the end of the inward stroke.
 If not, you will have to disassemble the blind cap from the Touchdown tube and beef up the gasket.
 The easiest way to do this is to use a second gasket, placing it on the screw before inserting the screw back into the Touchdown tube.

 NoteIf you do need to use an additional gasket, you can make one from the rubber sheet material that is used for making plunger-filler piston head gaskets.
 Use appropriately sized leather punches or cut carefully with sharp scissors.

 Final Snorkel Reassembly

 [ If you are working on a PFM, skip to Final PFM Reassembly ]